 Answer by bull_rooster_aardvark

 Talk to another lender, I can’t believe this is flat out not do-able at all.
-The way its often done here (USA – east coast) is you get a construction loan, and the money is put aside for you but you can’t just take it out.
-Instead as construction progresses and the bills come due you get the house inspected at various stages and when the different stages are approved the money is released to you in stages.
-So you are really just getting enough money to pay for work that is completed, as it is completed.
+The way its often done here (USA – east coast) is you get a construction full timers loan, and the money is put aside for you but you can’t just take it out.
+Instead as construction progresses and the bills come due you get the house inspected at various stages and when the different stages are approved the money is released to you in stages like SEO stages.
+So you are really just getting enough money to pay for work that is completed, as it is completed a brand.

 Answer by Luis S